Got Money

-"Got Money" is a song by American rapper Lil Wayne featuring fellow American rapper and singer T-Pain, released as the third single from the former's sixth studio album Tha Carter III (2008).
+"Got Money" is a song by American rapper Lil Wayne featuring American singer and rapper T-Pain, released as the third single from the former's sixth studio album Tha Carter III (2008).
 Both artists use the Auto-Tune effect in the song.
 The single was released as a digital download on iTunes on May 27, 2008.
-Lil Wayne and T-Pain performed the song at the BET 2008 awards and the 2008 MTV Music Video Awards.
+Lil Wayne and T-Pain performed the song at the 2008 BET Awards and the 2008 MTV Music Video Awards.
 MTV also ranked the song as the number 19 Hip-Hop song of 2008.

 The UK radio edit version, released by Universal Ireland, removes the intros and the outros of the song, reducing the duration to 2:38.